Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 A. Operating margins and cost control

-• Collaboration and partnership with suppliers can help reduce costs by allowing partners to focus on their respective comparative advantages over processes and markets.
+- Collaboration and partnership with suppliers.
+Help reduce costs by allowing partners to focus on their respective comparative advantages over processes and markets.
 Suppliers can sometimes absorb direct logistics costs.

 B. Cost leadership and differentiation strategies

 At a more strategic level, logistics companies are challenged to design business models that ensure their competitiveness and growth.
 In an efficiency-oriented market environment, customers may choose to purchase from one company rather than another because the service price is lower than competitors, or the customer perceives the service to provide better-added value or benefits.
 However, these are broad generalizations, as efficiency-oriented companies in the logistics, port, and maritime industries aim at achieving competitive advantage by either cost leadership or differentiation.
-Cost leadership implies that market players try to achieve a competitive advantage by becoming low-cost logistics services providers.
+Cost leadership implies that market players try to achieve a competitive advantage by becoming low-cost logistics service providers.
 A differentiation strategy tries to provide specific services in market niches distinct from those provided by competitors, offering greater value to the client.

-Differentiation strategies aim to achieve a higher market share than competitors (which yield cost benefits) by offering better products or services at the same price or enhanced margins by pricing slightly higher.
+Differentiation strategies aim to achieve a higher market share than competitors (which yields cost benefits) by offering better products or services at the same price or enhanced margins by pricing slightly higher.
 Differentiation comes in many forms:

-If the aim is sustainable differentiation, there is little point striving to be different if others can imitate quickly.
+If the aim is sustainable differentiation, there is little point in striving to be different if others can imitate quickly.
 The most important resources and capabilities for a company are durable, difficult to identify and understand, imperfectly transferable, and not easy to replicate.
 Resources for which a corporation possesses clear ownership and control (e.g. patents) are among the most valuable differentiation factors.

 Companies in the logistics industry can build sustainable competitive advantage by leveraging their core competencies.
 The prime resources of the company consist of physical assets such as equipment and locations, human resources such as the workforce, management team, experience and training, and organizational resources associated with the corporate culture.
 These need to be transformed into capabilities, often through the diffusion of corporate knowledge across offices.
 In time, new core competencies emerge, representing the fundamental strengths of the corporation.